BrendanMcBryan/BrendanMcBryan.github.io/README.md

 this verison of the portfolio is the first live version.
 Using CSS and HTML I have created this webpage.

-Styling was difficult but i was able to understand the basica concepts and eventually it to work the way i wanted it work.
+Styling was difficult but I was able to understand the basic concepts and eventually get it to work the way I wanted it to work.

 ### for furthere study.
     Aliging elments vertically with a division is still confusing and will be further studied.